AngelaDarden/Flashcards/Readme.md

 ## Lab 3

 ### App Description
-The user can now have a set of flashcards that are stored on a disk as well as browse through them.
+The user can now have a set of flashcards that are stored on a disk and are saved even when the user closes the app.
+As well as browse through all the flashcards they have created.

 ### App Walk-though